Lima, Ohio: Education

+Colleges in Lima include the private University of Northwestern Ohio, the public regional campus Ohio State University at Lima, and James A. Rhodes State College.

+Secondary schools in Lima include Lima Senior High School, Apollo Career Center, Lima Central Catholic High School, Lima Christian Academy, and Temple Christian School.

+Schools in the county's Board of Developmental Disabilities include The Center for Autism and Dyslexia, and Marimor School.

 Media

-Newspaper

 Lima is served by one daily newspaper, The Lima News.
 In addition to the immediate Allen County area, the paper serves residents in Auglaize, Hancock, Hardin, Logan, Mercer, Putnam, Shelby and Van Wert counties.

-Television

 As of the 2016–2017 television season, Lima is ranked by Nielsen Media Research as the second smallest television market in Ohio, ahead of only Zanesville, and the 190th nationwide.
 The Lima area is served by four major broadcast stations, with three of those stations based in the city.
 WLIO 8 serves as its NBC affiliate (with Fox/MyNetworkTV on DT2), while low-powered sister station WOHL-CD 35.1 operates as the market's ABC affiliate, with CBS on 35.2.
 WLMA 44 serves as a religious/family-entertainment station.
 The market's PBS member station, WBGU-TV 27, is based out of Bowling Green State University and also serves as a secondary PBS member station for the nearby Toledo market.
 CW viewers are served on cable by that network's Dayton affiliate, WBDT.

-Radio

 The Lima area is served by 22 FM and 3 AM radio stations.